The zero section of the universal semiabelian variety, and the double ramification cycle: Notation and known results

 Throughout the text, we work with Chow groups with rational coefficients.
 The spaces that we work with are smooth Deligne-Mumford stacks, and thus the Chow groups admit a ring structure (below, we specifically avoid working with the Chow groups of the non-normal boundary $Y=\calX_g'\backslash\calX_g$).

-We denote by $\pi:\calX_g/\pm 1\to\calA_g$ the universal family of Kummer varieties (which are quotients of ppav by the involution $\pm1$), and denote by $z_g:\calA_g\to\calX_g$ its zero section.
-By abuse of notation, we also denote $z_g$ the image of the zero section as a locus in $\calX_g$, and denote $Z_g$ its class in $A^g(\calX_g)$.
-We denote by $T\subset\calX_g$ the universal symmetric theta divisor trivialized along the zero section (so that $T|_{z_g}$ is trivial).
+We denote by $\calX_g\to\calA_g$ the universal family of principally polarized abelian varieties (considered as a stack).
+We will also be concerned with the universal family of Kummer varieties $\pi:\calX_g/\pm 1\to\calA_g$ -- the quotient of the universal family of ppav by the involution $\pm1$.
+We denote by $z_g:\calA_g\to\calX_g$ the zero section, and by abuse of notation, we also denote $z_g$ the image of the zero section as a locus in $\calX_g$ (or in $\calX_g/\pm 1$ depending on context).
+We denote $Z_g$ the class of the zero section in the Chow group $A^g(\calX_g)$.
+We denote by $T\in A^1(\calX_g)$ the class of a universal symmetric theta divisor trivialized along the zero section; note that such a divisor is only defined up to a translation by a 2-torsion point, but its class in the rational Chow ring is well-defined.

 Our problem is motivated by the following result: